andraugust/andraugust.github.io/thermo-2.md

 ### Heat

 Compared to work, heat is much more passive.
-It's defined as energy transferred due to a temperature gradient between a system and its environment.
+It's defined as energy transfer due to a temperature gradient between a system and its environment.

 In terms of terminology, systems don't "have" heat---heat is a mechanism of energy transfer, not a property of a system.
-In common language we say objects "are hot" but really we mean to say they're at a higher temperature than something else and can therefore transfer energy via heat to it.
+In common language we say objects "are hot" but really we mean to say they're at a higher temperature than something else and can therefore transfer energy to it via heat.
 "Hot" object don't physically contain something called heat.

-The amount of heat transferred between a system and its environment depends on what the system is made of, and this is captured by a quantity called **heat capacity**:
+The amount of heat transferred between a system and its environment depends on what the system is made of, and this is measured by a quantity called **heat capacity**:

 $$
 C = \frac{\partial Q}{\partial T}
 $$

 Heat capacity is defined as the amount of heat needed to raise a system's temperature by 1K.
 Or, as I like to think of it, the energy gained/lost when the system equilibrates with a reservoir that was originally 1K hotter/cooler than it.

-This amount of energy depends on the constraints of the process.
-In particular, the system could change under constant volume or constant pressure conditions, and the heat capacity will be different for each.
+Heat capacity depends on the constraints of the process, specifically whether it occurs under constant volume or constant pressure conditions.
 Under constant volume no work is done, so

 $$
 \begin{align}
 C_V &= \left( \frac{\partial Q}{\partial T} \right)_V \\
 &= \left( \frac{\partial U}{\partial T} \right)_V \\
 \end{align}
 $$

-Under constant pressure, the system expands as it absorbs heat, doing work on the environment:
+Under constant pressure, volume does change, so

 $$